Online fundraising is on the rise, and it’s the perfect time to update your fundraising strategy to include more virtual fundraising ideas.

+One of my favorite approaches to virtual fundraising is to plan an activity that people want to do anyway, then just add a fundraising element.
+Movies are a great option.
 Set up a virtual movie night with Netflix Party!
-Encourage people to grab their favorite snack and join you Netflix party using a link.
+Encourage people to grab their favorite snack and join your Netflix party using a link.

 This allows all your participants to watch a movie at the same time with a chat window for people to share thoughts, jokes, and more.
 This is the perfect way to create a community and drive people to your Donation Page or Crowdfunding page.

 As a best practice, link to your donation page, and ask participants to donate the price of a “movie ticket” to your organization, using a link to your crowdfunding page or donation page.